Areas of Applications

 Marginal adjacent-category logit model

-responses under the marginal adjacent-category logit model where βtj0 is
+responses under the marginal adjacent-category logit model \[\begin{equation}

 Generation of clustered ordinal responses relies upon utilizing the